The Latest: US climate envoy backs draft climate deal

-GLASGOW, Scotland (AP) — The latest on the COP26climate talks in Glasgow:

-GLASGOW, Scotland — U.S. climate envoy John Kerry has expressed support for the draft climate agreement under consideration at the U.N. summit in Glasgow.
+GLASGOW, SCOTLAND (AP) — U.S. climate envoy John Kerry has expressed support for the draft climate agreement under consideration at the U.N. summit in Glasgow.

 Kerry told conference participants on Saturday that while every country would be uncomfortable with some part of a possible deal, “we all know the adage of negotiations: you can’t let the perfect be the enemy of the good.
 And this is good.
 It is a powerful statement.”